NoahDomingues/Android-IMG-Editor/README.md

 ## 💡 Usage

-Launch the tool, then follow the on-screen instructions to use.
+Launch the tool, then follow the on-screen instructions to use it.
 Each command, such as unpacking or repacking, will have an associated number printed before it.
 Enter the number of the command you would like to use, followed by Enter.

 ![Screenshot of Android IMG Editor](https://github.com/user-attachments/assets/933f9798-cdf1-4d61-9285-95f031d466e7)